kffl/gocannon/README.md

-# gocannon - HTTP benchmarking tool
+# :boom: gocannon - HTTP benchmarking tool

 Gocannon is a lightweight HTTP benchmarking tool, intended to measure changes in backend application performance over time.
 It keeps a detailed log of each request that is sent, not just the histogram of their latencies.